painot/BSS-Macro/README2.md

 Features:
 - Auto use Toys and Interactables (Boosters, Wealth etc)
-- Auto Tool, Convert and Planter
+- Auto Tool, Convert, Gather and Planter
 - Safety modes and killswitches
+- Auto Sticker Mechanics
 - Everything that is essential to progress in game

 <br>

 Misc stuff innit:
 - If you get banned with a crap executor, not on me
-- Will add webhooks and hourly reports soon
+- Will add advanced webhook and hourly reports system soon
 - Will add a direct suggestion feature lmao